 PSHE lessons at Greenshaw aim to explore British values and prepare students for life in modern day Britain:

-Students develop an understanding of democracy and the rule of law, with particular focus on respect for the law and appreciating that law protects individual citizens and is essential for wellbeing and safety.
-Students will critically discuss the advantages and disadvantages of democracy and understand democratic processes including an opportunity to take part in mock elections and Sutton Youth Parliament.
+- Students develop an understanding of democracy and the rule of law, with particular focus on respect for the law and appreciating that law protects individual citizens and is essential for wellbeing and safety.